quantumcoinproject/quantum-coin-go/README.md

 These values can be used for public key recovery from the transaction metadata in Ethereum.

 ## Addendum
-“Quantum Coin” and “Quantum Coin Community” were previously known under the monikers “Quantum Coin” and “Quantum Coin Community” respectively.
+“Quantum Coin” and “Quantum Coin Community” were previously known under the monikers “Doge Protocol” and “Doge Protocol Community” respectively.

 ## Contributing